 High-Intensity Focused Ultrasound

-High-intensity focused ultrasound, or HIFU, works in exactly the opposite way compared with cryotherapy: with HIFU, the prostate cells are heated to death.
+High-intensity focused ultrasound, or HIFU, has been recently FDA approved for prostate disease, but not specifically prostate cancer.
+Be aware that some Doctors may tell you that HIFU is FDA approved, but it is not for the treatment of prostate cancer yet in 2017.
+HIFU works in exactly the opposite way compared with cryotherapy: with HIFU, the prostate cells are heated to death.
 A probe is inserted into the rectum, from which very high-intensity ultrasound waves are delivered to the target area.
 Although this technique remains experimental in the United States, it’s been used in Europe for a number of years with a fair amount of success.
 Side effects of HIFU are similar to those discussed above for cryotherapy and depend on the skill and experience of the surgeon using this technique.
+HIFU is gaining popularity and in time may be a standard treatment approach.

 Primary Hormone Therapy